VivekYadav105/Crud-Api-with-Load-Balancing/README.md

 ## Scripts

+After completing the setup to run or build the app use any othe following commands
-- `start`: starts the server with nodemon
+- `npm start`: starts the server with nodemon
-- `build:dev`: builds the development version of the app using webpack and starts it
+- `npm run build:dev`: builds the development version of the app using webpack and starts it
-- `build:prod`: builds the production version of the app using webpack and starts it
+- `npm run build:prod`: builds the production version of the app using webpack and starts it
-- `start:prod`: starts the production version of the app
+- `npm run start:prod`: starts the production version of the app
-- `start:dev`: starts the development version of the app
+- `npm run start:dev`: starts the development version of the app
-- `start:multi`: starts the development version of the app in cluster mode
+- `npm run start:multi`: starts the development version of the app in cluster mode

 ## Documentation